lukasschwab/daylight/README.md

 ### Changing the location

-Because wttr.in's location inference is inconsistent, [data.go](./data.go) requests wttr.in data for a hardcoded city (San Francisco, CA).
-If you want to use the app at some other latitudde, you'll need to change `wttrURL` to reflect that!
+Daylight currently hardcodes coordinates for sunrise/sunset in San Francisco.
+If you'd like to use Daylight in some other city, change those hardcoded coordinates and rebuild the app:

 1. Clone or download this repository.
-2. Find the definition of `wttrURL` in [data.go](./data.go).
-Replace `San+Francisco` with your location.
-For example, if you're in Kansas City, you should have ```wttrURL = `https://wttr.in/Kansas+City?format={"sunrise":"%S","sunset":"%s"}` ```.
+2. Find the definitions of `cityLatitude` and `cityLongitude` in [data.go](./data.go).
+Update these to match the rough latitude and longitude of the city you want.<br>For example, if you're in Kansas City, you should have `cityLatitude = 39.0997` and `cityLongitude = -94.5786`.
-3. Run `make install` to build the application bundle and move it into your Applications folder.
+3. Run `make install` to build Daylight and move it into your Applications folder.

 ### Development